MicrosoftDocs/azure-aks-docs/articles/aks/app-routing.md

 The application routing add-on creates an Ingress class on the cluster named *webapprouting.kubernetes.azure.com*.
 When you create an Ingress object with this class, it activates the add-on.

 1. Copy the following YAML manifest into a new file named **ingress.yaml** and save the file to your local computer.
+For this demo we are going to use the special nip.io domain.
+Replace the string `x.x.x.x` with the actual IP address of the ingress controller that can be found with the command `kubectl get service -n app-routing-system nginx -o jsonpath="{.status.loadBalancer.ingress[0].ip}"`

     ```yaml
     apiVersion: networking.k8s.io/v1